 Serai Kabini: Caravanserai is a Persian word meaning a rest house for travellers.
 “A caravanserai (/kærəˈvænsəˌraɪ/) was a roadside inn where travellers (caravaners) could rest and recover from the day’s journey.
 Serai Kabini is about 200 km from Bangalore.
 It is a wildlife resort in the Nagarhole forest reserve in Karnataka.
 It is situated on the banks of the river Kabini.
 There are around 120 tigers, 100 +leopards, Indian bison, elephants and 100 + species of birds.
 The Kabini Dam is closeby.

 We left Bangalore at 7 am in the morning.
 It was an hour before we hit the National Highway towards Mysore leaving the urban sprawl of Bangalore behind us.
 There are several restaurants,such as the KFC , McDonalds and a few others en route.
 We settled for MTR, which serves typical hot South Indian breakfast.
 The place was rather full, buzzing and teeming with people.

 The service was rather quick.
-Proceeding onward with our journey, firstly we passed through Chinnapatna, famous for its wooden toys.
-Then came Seringapatam, the capital of Tippu Sultan , which was captured by the British Forces in 1799.
+Proceeding onward with our journey, firstly we passed through Chinnapatnam, famous for its wooden toys.
+Then came Seringapatnam, the capital of Tippu Sultan which was captured by the British Forces in 1799.
 The Fort of Tippu Sultan is well worth a visit because it is historic and parts of it are still well preserved.